crawling

 Spanish

-How common is "crawl"?
+How common is "crawling"?

 It appears most frequently in fiction texts and less often in other writings.